strongloop/loopback/README.md

 ### Model

 An Asteroid `Model` is a vanilla JavaScript class constructor with an attached set of properties and settings.
+A `Model` instance is created by passing a data object containing properties to the `Model` constructor.

+    var Color = asteroid.createModel({name: 'string'});
+    var red = new Color({name: 'red'});

 **Properties**